 - If you have a bread machine, add the ingredients to the container in the order recommended by the manufacturer.
 (Usually the liquid goes in first, then the dry ingredients.)
 Choose the dough cycle and let the cycle run.

 - If you're making crust by hand, dissolve the active dry yeast and sugar in 2 tablespoons of the lukewarm water.
-Let the yeast and water sit at room temperature for 15 minutes before adding it to the rest of the ingredients in a mixing bowl.
+Let the yeast and water sit at room temperature for 15 minutes before adding it to a mixing bowl with the sugar, salt, water, olive oil and 480 grams of flour.
 Blend by hand with a mixer until you've made a soft, smooth dough.
+It should form an elastic dough ball that doesn't stick too much to the sides of the bowl.
+If it sticks, add a bit more flour.

 - For thin-crust pizza, skip the rise... you want it to be thin!
 Just roll or press each ball into a circle or oval.